-We chanted the Latin grammar this week and listened to another one of marykbry’s songs during review.
-To get the kids feet moving, we stomped our feet. (the song was a huge hit though so I decided to do song for the new grammar portion as well next week.
+We chanted the Latin grammar this week and listened to another one of marykbry’s songs during the review.
+To get the kids feet moving, we stomped our feet. (the song was a huge hit though so I decided to do a song for the new grammar portion as well next week.

 We sang the math skip counting songs and passed bean bags around the circle.
 I didn’t have bean bags for everyone so this was a bit of a mess and confusing for the kids.